musedata/corelli/README.md

 ## pages-score

-The pages-score directory contains MPG (music page) files which are generated from the stage2 files.
-Each MPG file contains all of the pages for one string quartet.
-These files contain manually typeset music using the [Dmuse](http://dmuse.ccarh.org) environment (muse2ps is a command-line version of several processing programs found in Dmuse).
+The pages-score directory contains IFF (music page) files which are generated from the combined MuseData files.
+Each Page file contains all of the pages for one work (containing multiple movements).
+These files include additional manual typesetting beyond the automatic typesetting of the muse2ps program, using the [Dmuse](http://dmuse.ccarh.org) environment (muse2ps is a command-line version of several processing programs found in Dmuse).

-These page files can be converted into PostScript files with the muse2ps program by using the =p option:
+The Page files can be converted into PostScript files with the muse2ps program by using the =p option to specify Page file input:

 <pre>
    cat op1/pages-score/corelli-op1n01.iff | muse2ps =p \
       | ps2pdf -sPAPERSIZE=letter  - - &gt; corelli-op1n01.pdf
 </pre>

-## footer

-The footer directory contains descriptions of page footers which are added to the final PDFs of the graphical music.

 # Parts

-Part MPG files are not yet available.
-Basic parts can be created by extracting a single part file from the concatenated parts in the stage2 directory.
+Part IFF files are not yet available.
+Basic parts can be created by extracting a single part file from the concatenated parts in the musedata directory.

-When a part is extracted to print by itself, you will have to change two lines in the header for the part.
+When a part is extracted for printing, you will have to change two lines in the header for the part.
 For example, change line 15 of the cello part from: